 The Bond of Sacrifice

-The Bond of Sacrifice consists of two volumes which contain portraits and short biographies of British officers who died during 1914-1915.
-The books were the brainchild of Colonel L. A. Clutterbuck who wrote them with the assistance of Colonel W. T. Dooner and Commander The Honourable C. A. Denison (Naval Editor).
+The Bond of Sacrifice consists of two volumes which contain portraits and short biographies of British officers who died between August 1914 and June 1915.
+The books were the brainchild of Colonel Lewis Augustus Clutterbuck who wrote them with the assistance of Colonel William Toke Dooner and Commander The Honourable C. A. Denison (Naval Editor).
 Rudyard Kipling was responsible for the title.
+Dooner’s son Captain Alfred Edwin Claud Toek Dooner appears in the first volume, having been killed in action with the 1st Battalion Royal Welsh Fusiliers on 30 October 1914.
 In consequence of the overwhelming officer casualties, only two volumes were ever produced.
 In the preface to the first volume of The Bond of Sacrifice, the authors explain their vision:

 The publication will be issued in volumes, each covering a period of, as nearly as possible, six months, and including the names of all Officers who lost their lives within that period from causes directly attributable to active service in the Great War.